psoukie/zipchord/README.md

 The dictionary tab shows the currently loaded chord dictionary and the number of chords it contains.
 You can select a different dictionary file using the **Open** button, edit its chords directly in default text editor (**Edit**), and **Reload** the dictionary when you make changes to the chord file directly in an editor.

+You can download a dictionary from the [dictionaries](https://github.com/psoukie/zipchord/tree/main/dictionaries) folder to use as a starting point.

 **Notes:**
 * See [below](#chord-dictionary) for more details about the chord dictionary file and advanced features.
 * When you add chords by selecting text and pressing and holding Ctrl-C, the new chord is added automatically, and you do not need to open the menu to edit or reload the dictionary.